daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   An instance in AWS is a type of virtual envirnoment.
 There are several types that AWS provides depending on the intended purpose; this demonstration walks through the launching of a free-tier EC2 instance.
 More information can be found in the [EC2 documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Instances.html) on the AWS website.

   </details>

-  :warning: Your browser may block pop-ups from Vocareum. :warning:

   <br>

 |<img src="https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/2_start_instance.gif" width="800" height="370" />|
 |---|

   Select an Ubuntu server as the desired Amazon Machine Image (AMI).
-This demonstration selects **Ubuntu 20.4**, though other Ubuntu servers will also be suitable.
+This demonstration selects Ubuntu 20.4, though other Ubuntu servers will also be suitable.

   Select the "general purpose" instance type, which is available with AWS's free tier.
-Click **"Next: Configure Image"** to continue.
+Click "Next: Configure Image" to continue.

-  Immediately continue to **"Next: Add Storage."**
+  Immediately continue to "Next: Add Storage."

   <br>

 |<img src= "https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/3_security_group.gif"  width="800" height="370" />|
 |---|

-Change the storage from the default to the maximum the free tier provides, **30 GB**.
-Continue to **“Next: Add Tags”.**
+Change the storage from the default to the maximum the free tier provides, 30 GB.
+Continue to “Next: Add Tags”.

 Tags are optional metadata that describe the instance for categorization and organization purposes.
 To add a tag, the "Add a tag" button is located on the bottom left.
-Otherwise, continue to **"Next: Configure Security Groups".**
+Otherwise, continue to "Next: Configure Security Groups".

 The default SSH rule will have the standard port range of 22 and a “Custom” source.
 Change the source to “Anywhere” to allow students to access the instance.
 Add a second custom TCP security rule by clicking the “Add Rule” button.
 Modify the rule to have a port range of 8000.
 Add a description of “JupyterHub.”
 Continue to the final stage by clicking the blue “Review and Launch” button.